ricevr19/literate-waddle/README.md

 ## Project Objective

-AutoNest is a fictional company that uses database system designed for managing a parking lot that uses a stickerless permit system.
+AutoNest is a fictional company that uses a database system designed for managing a parking lot that uses a stickerless permit system.

 - Tracks vehicles by license palte and associates them with permits.
 - Permits classified as long-term or short-term that determines where a person is an Owner or Guest.